jess-barreleye/mapLibre-rov/README.md

 ### Step 5: View the Map
 Open your web browser.

-# Schmidt Ocean 2D Interactive Map Viewer
+# 2D Interactive Map Viewer

 An interactive web-based map viewer built with MapLibre GL JS for visualizing oceanographic survey data.
 This project features: